Manju-crz/sql_mini_project/README.md

 - **Hex Platform**
 We would like to acknowledge the Hex platform for its innovative approach to collaborative data analysis.
 Hex has empowered our team to seamlessly explore, analyze, and visualize data in an integrated environment.
 Its combination of coding capabilities and no-code options has greatly enhanced our workflow, allowing for effective collaboration and insight sharing among team members.
 We appreciate the tools and features Hex provides, which have significantly contributed to the success of our data-driven projects.
+Once after executing the hex queries, you would get an option to download the output in the form of csv files, in your local system's preferred directory.

 ## Contact Information